jimmy-little/digitalgarden/src/site/notes/20 The Vault/Jimmy's Digital Garden Experiment.md

 ---

 > [!hint] Hello!
-> Im trying this digital gardent thing.
+> Im trying this digital garden thing.
 It's a place where my linked thinking journey is public.
 As I make notes and link thoughts in [Obdisian](https://obsidian.md), I publish them here.
 >

 It's gonna be messy for a while.
 There will be [[ghost notes\|ghost notes]].
 There will be broken links.
 That's the whole point.
 I'm also going to see what posting what would otherwise be a blog post here can do.
 Most of my traffic comes from direct linking on social media, so I don't foresee the lack of RSS being an issue, but time will tell.